shijiew97/PGQR/README.md

 - __[NAVID CUDA](https://developer.nvidia.com/cuda-toolkit)__ 10.2 or above

 #### _B_.
 Requaired R package
-In R, we need `reticulate` package to run PGQR which is coded in `Python` in R. As comparison, we also consider other traditional conditional density estiamtion (CDE) methods, including _Random Forest CDE_ (RFCDE), _Nearest Neighbor Conditional Density Estimation_ (NNKCDE) and [FlexCoDE](https://github.com/rizbicki/FlexCoDE).
-The specifics of FlexCoDE installation can be found in following [FlexCoDE](https://github.com/rizbicki/FlexCoDE).
+In R, we need `reticulate` package to run PGQR which is coded in `Python` in R. As comparison, we also consider other traditional conditional density estiamtion (CDE) methods, including
+- _Random Forest CDE_ (RFCDE)
+- _Nearest Neighbor Conditional Density Estimation_ (NNKCDE)
+- [FlexCoDE](https://github.com/rizbicki/FlexCoDE) the specifics of FlexCoDE installation can be found in following [FlexCoDE](https://github.com/rizbicki/FlexCoDE).

 The motorcycle dataset is included in the `adlift` package and nonparameteric quantile regression is implemented using R package `quantreg`.
 ```
 install.package("reticulate")
 install.package("RFCDE")